agnipau/proxy-gen/README.md

 # proxy-gen

-CLI to extract proxies from public sources
+CLI to extract proxies from public sources.